skwh/three-card/index.md

 If a player does not have a card in their hand that is of equal or greater value than the card on the top of the pile, they must take the cards in the pile into their hand.

+Players may not lie about their ability to place a card.
+If the current player has a card that is of equal or greater value than the card on top of the pile, or a special value card, they must play.

 After a player has placed a card the players should check the pile to see if the following has occurred: